What is the Military Coworking Network?

 Online membership is free and offers you access to the network and regular email updates and information.
 This is for people who don’t need to use the physical office space but still want to receive information and be part of the online network, attend events and benefit from the community support.

-Hub membership costs £20 per year and enables you to access the national network of coworking hub spaces (local restrictions may apply on some camps) and full access to the online network.
+Hub membership which enables you to access the national network of coworking hub spaces (local restrictions may apply on some camps) and full access to the online network.
+There are three tiers of hub membership - bronze, silver gold each with different benefits (availability is limited), prices start from £20 for a bronze up to £120 per year for a gold membership.

 Why should I become a member?